vvvv/betadocs/roadmap.md

 For a more colorful rendition of the same events see MESO's <a href="https://meso.design/en/articles/the-flow-of-creative-expression-paving-the-way-for-vvvv" class="extURL" target="_blank">vvvv history page</a>.

 # Upcoming Milestones
-* vvvv beta40 including latest VL
-* finalization of depth camera libraries: Kinect v1, v2 and v3, Astra, Nuitrack, RealSense
 * finalization of networking libraries: UDP, OSC, TUIO, MQTT, ZMQ
-* preview release of <a href="https://www.youtube.com/playlist?list=PLBTgwgsWWcT9RFmWJ3kLOK-ota8k8YTph" class="extURL" target="_blank">VL.Stride</a>
+* vvvv gamma 2020.3 including VL.Stride

 ## Further on our agenda, to be reviewed after the vvvv gamma release:
 (without claim of completeness and in no particular order)